wandb/wandb/README.md

 ## Sign up and create an API key

 Sign up for a [W&B account](https://wandb.ai/login?utm_source=github&utm_medium=code&utm_campaign=wandb&utm_content=quickstart).
-Optionally, use the `wandb login` CLI to configure an API key on your machine.
-You can skip this step -- W&B will prompt you for an API key the first time you use it.
+Create a new API key at [wandb.ai/settings](https://wandb.ai/settings) and store it securely.
+Optionally, use the `wandb login` CLI to configure your API key on your machine.
+You can skip this step -- W&B will prompt you to create an API key the first time you use it.

+**Note:** API keys can only be viewed once when created.
+Store your API key in a secure location like a password manager or environment variable.

 ## Create a machine learning training experiment